 The use of high-precision positioning is continually growing for surveying, construction, autonomous vehicles (including aerial systems), and agriculture.
 NOTA stations are used as reference stations for RTK (Real Time Kinematics) positioning techniques, as well as for maintenance of the National Spatial Reference System—which defines the coordinate system—by NOAA’s National Geodetic Survey.

-To learn more about how all this works and the science it supports, visit our What is geodesy? pages.
+To learn more about how all this works and the science it supports, visit our What is geophysics? pages.

 - GNSS/GPS high-rate (1 or 5 Hz rate)